mrbbp/web-pacman-freeparty/README.md

 # Pacman (web)
 This is an online game of Pacman

+This fork was redesign for freeparty.
+Have redesigned characters (policemen, coke can, garbage) and new map (parking and meadow) this fork works on Chrome (who use svg pics), Firefox use png version who have not been updated.
+It add too a __gamepad__ (browser api) for playing.

 ## Instructions
 Use the WASD or the arrow keys on your keyboard if you are on PC
 <br>Use the arrow symbols/buttons to move